 So if my emotion-tainted words, or the words in the ads don’t do it for you, here’s the numbers, one more time: During a time of great economic expansion (1961-1973), ever-cheaper gas, and fast-growing real income, a time that is often seen retroactively as the golden age of the big American car, they were rapidly losing market share.
 They were just not cool anymore, or even worse than that.

 It doesn’t take a PhD in psychology or statistics to know that these final huge cars (the longest ever was to the 1973 Imperial, at 235.3″) were targeted solely at certain men and bought solely by them.
 This is the ultimate anti-woman car, despite the young woman in the ad.
 It’s Daddy’s girl…who would soon enough cajole him to buy her a new Rabbit or a Celica.

 Folks may have isolated themselves from the troubles outside of their big new Caprice, but it was going to be a short-lived ride, once the gas tank went empty, for good.
 Because when OPEC turned off the oil taps in October of 1973 to all those countries that had backed Israel in the Yom Kippur War, the global price of oil shot from $3/barrel to $12 by the end of the boycott.
 But gas was hard to find at any price, and big, thirsty cars were suddenly a liability.

 Gas prices actually didn’t jump all that much, from 36¢ ($2.19) in 1972 to 53¢ ($2.73) in 1974.
-But there’s something hard wired into humans that when they see a commodity that’s always been plentiful and priced stably suddenly become scarce and rise in price that makes them react rather impulsively.
+But there’s something hard wired into humans that when they see a commodity that’s always been plentiful and cheap suddenly become scarce and rise in price that makes them react rather impulsively.
 And they did just that with their purchases of cars.

 The Pinto shot to the top of the best-seller’s list of nameplates in 1974, with 544k sales.
 The Vega wasn’t far behind, with 456k sales.
 And how soon would folks have regrets?
 Maybe there was something in the middle that might have been more pragmatic?